LWRGitHub/emoji-api/README.md

 # Emoji API
-locally hosted emoji API.
-Do a GET and get JSON of emoji data ***as seen below***.
-Also do a POST of the emoji name & receive the data on that specific emoji.
+This is a locally hosted emoji API.
+You can do a GET requst and you will receive JSON data on all the available emojis , ***"as seen below"***.
+Also you can send a POST of the emoji name ***"eg. astonished"*** & you will receive the data on that specific emoji.

 ```
 [